Wellington Equestrian Season 2026: Your Complete Guide to the Winter Equestrian Capital

 Polo Tickets: General admission starts at $35.
 Groups of 20+ receive 15% discount.
 Visit National Polo Center or call (561) 282-5290 for schedule and tickets.

 Starting in December, Wellington transforms.
 Horse trailers arrive from across the globe.
 International flags appear at barns.
 Restaurants buzz with activity.
-There's unmistakable excitement—like hosting the Olympics for 13 weeks instead of two.
+There's an unmistakable excitement — like hosting the Olympics for 13 weeks instead of two.

 You don't need to ride horses to love Wellington's equestrian season.
 It offers: